foundry-rs/book/src/reference/config/solidity-compiler.md

 - Environment: `FOUNDRY_IGNORED_WARNINGS_FROM` OR `DAPP_IGNORED_WARNINGS_FROM`

 An array of file paths from which warnings should be ignored during the compulation process.
-This is useful when you have a specific directories of files that produce known warning and you wish to suppress these warnings without affecting others.
+This is useful when you have a specific directories of files that produce known warnings and you wish to suppress these warnings without affecting others.

 Each entry in the array should be a path to a directory or a specific file.
 For Example: